-5. Trainer Qualifications
+4. Trainer Qualifications / Identification

 - a.)
+If known, identify the trainer(s) who will deliver actual training services. - b.)
 Is the proposed trainer certified or exempted by the Alaska Commission on Post Secondary Education (ACPE)? - c.)
 If any part of the training services are to be subcontracted, how will the proposer assure selection of ACPE certified or exempted trainers?